Our Mission Statement

-Servant Forge promotes individual, community, and organizational change to enhance service in our community, our nation, and throughout the community of nations.
-Individuals engaged in service embrace a process that has empowerment as an outcome; service is always about transformation.
+Servant Forge promotes individual, community and organizational change to enhance service in our neighborhood, our nation and the world beyond.
+Individuals engaged in service embrace a process that has empowerment as an outcome.
+Servanthood is about transformation.

-Individuals and organizations that embrace a service orientation in their lives and in their work reflect an attitude and an approach that truly values the dignity, humanity, and potential of the individual(s) receiving or accepting the act of service.
-Servant Forge proposes a service model that is transforming and, by its very nature, facilitates change that drives the improvement of the human condition.
+Individuals and organizations that orient toward service in their lives and work reflect an attitude and an approach that values an individual’s dignity, humanity and potential.
+Servant Forge proposes a service model that is transformational and, by its very nature, facilitates change that drives the improvement of the human condition.

 Good health should be an inalienable right for every person.
-In the poorest nations, health care systems are severely understaffed and volunteer involvement can no longer be sustained.
-First World countries must engage the health sector to respond to the urgent needs of eradicating disease, reducing child mortality, and improving maternal health.
+In the poorest nations, volunteer involvement can no longer sustain severely understaffed health care systems.
+First World countries must engage the health sector to respond to the urgent needs of eradicating disease, reducing child mortality and improving maternal health.

 Task shifting and mobilizing service delivery around community-based health workers is vital to the welfare of the poorest of our neighbors.
 Servant Forge seeks to advance new strategies to promote task shifting from the few with specialized training to the many with the capacity for generalized service delivery.